Spring 2015 movie lineup

-All shows start on Friday at 8:00PM, at Battelle Auditorium on PNNL campus, unless specified otherwise.
+All shows start on Friday at 8:00PM, unless specified otherwise, at either Battelle Auditorium on PNNL campus

 Read more details.